2021:

 I decided to put my own vague stereotypes to the test.

 My method of choice here was deeply emblematic: I placed a classified ad in a Russian language expat group, inviting absolute strangers to my studio on a rainy Saturday.
-I would instantly shoot all comers,
+I would instantly shoot all comers, trying to quickly assess the unfamiliar face before me and judge their background and character.
+Only afterward would I open up and ask about their life story—what brought them here, and where they are headed.

 "Capture those work-worn hands!" laughed a seamstress I had assumed to be a well-off, upper-class wife.